haroldtreen/epub-press-clients/packages/epub-press-js/README.md

 - `metadata.urls`: Array of urls.
 - `metadata.title`: Title for the book.
 - `metadata.description`: Description for the book.
+- `metadata.filetype`: File format to use for downloads.

 ##### **`ebook.publish() => Promise`**